2026 New York Times Best Restaurants in New York City

 New York City, United States

-Situated inside Printemps on Wall Street, Maison Passerelle is Chef Gregory Gourdet's downtown New York restaurant drawing on French, African, and Asian culinary traditions.
+Situated inside Printemps on Wall Street, Maison Passerelle is Chef Gregory Gourdet's downtown New York restaurant drawing on French, African, Asian culinary traditions.
 The room pairs soaring frescoes and stained glass with an open kitchen and bold tilework.
 Named to Resy's Best of the Hit List in 2025, it represents one of Lower Manhattan's most compelling recent additions to the fine dining conversation.

 Lei